Ji-Peng/Saber_RV32/README.md

 # Saber on RV32IMAC

-## Different Trade-offs and in-complete NTT
+## Different Trade-offs and in-complete NTTs

-We use different MACRO to choose different time-memory trade-offs and different in-complete NTTs.
+We use different MACROs to choose different time-memory trade-offs and different in-complete NTTs.
 See `src/SABER_params.h` for detailed information.

-**Main MACRO used in our source code are as follows:**
+**Main MACROs used in our source code are as follows:**

 * `SABER_L`: used to choose different variants of Saber.
 L=2 for LightSaber, L=3 for Saber, and L=4 for FireSaber.
 * `FASTGENA_SLOWMUL`: strategy 1 in our paper